Best places to

 Also known as Uakea, Hana Bay is one of the best places to go snorkeling on Maui.
 This large, black sand beach is well protected, and a great place for beginner snorkelers and those who wish to stay in shallow waters.
 The sand is black due to eroding lava that washes into the bay from a nearby freshwater stream.

 One of the most amazing things about Maui is all the amazingly talented people that live here!
 When on Maui, guests and visitors have a host of chances to search for and explore local art.
-The Island of Maui is naturally gorgeous and serene; the environment really encourages artistry and offers daily doses of introspection and creativity.
+The Island of Maui is naturally gorgeous and serene; the environment really encourages artistry, and offers daily doses of introspection and creativity.
 When in Hana, definitely visit art galleries, local art stands, and craft fairs.
-They all offer something wonderful and unique for everyone, and this is definitely one of the best ways to collect souvenirs for yourself and all your friends and family at home.

 Visible from the parking lot at the Hana Ranch, Fagan’s Cross is a great place for a short, medium level Hana hiking adventure.
 Perched at the top of Pu’u o Kahaula, guests will definitely catch sight of one of the best East Maui coastal views from this unique vantage point.